Virtual-Viking-Longship/Ship-Annotations/annotations/shroud.md

 </div>

 Typically, boats would contain a mast steadied by a stay lashed to the forepost, and two to three shrounds on each side of the post.
+The shrouds require a system for tightening the ropes and adjusting them on various occasions in the course of the sailing season.
 (Nicholayson 20)

 ---